Creating a website from scratch can be daunting, especially without any design or coding knowledge.

-A website template is a pre-designed layout for a webpage or set of webpages that anyone can use to plug-in their own text content and images, thereby creating a unique website without starting from scratch.
+This is where a website template, comes in.
+A web template is a pre-designed layout for a webpage or set of webpages that anyone can use to plug-in their own text content and images, thereby creating a unique website without starting from scratch.

 Why Use a Website Template?